wp-plugins/ad-inserter/readme.txt

 = 1.2.0 =
 Fixed bug: manual tags in posts lists were not removed, Added position Before title,
-Added support for minimum nuber of paragraphs,
+Added support for minimum number of paragraphs,
 Added support for page display options for Widget and Before title positions, Alignment now works for all display positions,